This post may contain affiliate links, please see my disclosure policy for details.

 What is a "Meat Spot"?

-This is a sign an egg is very fresh because as an egg ages, the meat spot will fade as it is absorbed into the egg, and disappear against the color of the egg yolk.
+This is actually a sign that an egg is very fresh though, because as an egg ages, the meat spot will fade as it is absorbed into the egg, and disappear against the color of the egg yolk.

 How Common are Blood Spots in Fresh Eggs?